6SL3PT/js2ts-convert-attempt/README.md

-# Js to TS Attempt
+# JS to TS Attempt
 This repositories is created for practice & self-studying purpose.
 A simple scripts to try convert from **JavaScript** of previous project to **TypeScript**, I have to remove some features because I can find a way to convert it to Typescript.

+My original file is at another repository (name: 'expressjs_simpleREST_practice'), you can look up for it if you interested.

 ## File Contains